snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_to_default_rules.md

 Optionally, you can also include a list of service `capabilities`.
 Where capabilities are provided, then PRO only allocated the shipment to a carrier service that meets those capabilities.
 Each capability should list the `type` of service capability specified and the `value` that that capability should have.

 > [!NOTE]
-> For information on available service capabilities and values, see LINK HERE
+> For information on available service capabilities and values, see the Shipments data contract

 Once the request is received, PRO takes each shipment in turn and attempts to queue it for allocation to the cheapest eligible carrier, as per the process detailed in the [Overview](#overview).
 It then returns an Allocate Shipments result.